Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 described, for example, through concepts such as

--   *delay* describes the delay between the acoustic event at the speakers end, to the time the event is perceived at the receiving end.
+-   *delay* describes the delay between the acoustic event at the speaker's end, to the time the event is perceived at the receiving end.
 It is further divided into algorithmic delay caused by processing, as well as delays caused by the transmission path.
 -   *echo* is the feedback loop of sound in the sound system, where a